spurtcommerce/docker-spurtcommerce/README.md

 </tbody>
 </table>

-Then SpurtCommerce Is Ready On localhost:{your-port} or default localhost/(hostname)
+Then SpurtCommerce Is Ready On localhost:3001/seller and localhost:3001/admin

 <h2>Available Images</h2>